 If Romans 1 puts before us the fool who walks in ingratitude and walks away from God, Romans 12 helps us see how God’s followers choose gratitude as an avenue of worship and a path to obedience.

 Compare Romans 1:21 (quoted above) to Romans 12:1.
 “I appeal to you therefore, brothers, by the mercies of God, to present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship.”

-Thanksgiving is embedded in the language of a living sacrifice.
-It draws on the thanksgiving offering, or sacrifice, from Israel’s religious life and worship (Leviticus 7:11-16).
+Paul’s language of “living sacrifice” is an act and response of gratitude.
+It draws on the thanksgiving offering, or sacrifice, from Israel’s religious life and worship (Lev.
+7:11-16).
 The Old Testament thanksgiving offering transitions into a living sacrifice in the New Testament.
 We no longer offer animals, grains, spices, oils, or flours.
 We offer ourselves.
-Our offering is something dead but something alive.
-It’s not something apart from us but it is us.
+Our offering isn’t something dead but something alive.
+It’s not something apart from us; it is us.

-In Romans 1, we see the person who rejects God, and ingratitude is listed as a central cause and symptom of a life of sin and frustration.
-In Romans 12, we see a person fully submitted to God, with gratitude again showing up as a central cause and symptom.
+In Romans 1, Paul lists ingratitude as a central cause and symptom of a life resistant to God.
+But in Romans 12, for the person submitted to God, gratitude governs their whole life.
 There are two ways to live, grateful or ungrateful.
-Whichever one we walk in will either draw us near or distance us from God.
-We start down the path of gratitude, worship, and obedience by practicing giving thanks, one small step at a time.
+One draws near to God and one distances us from God.
+Start down the path of gratitude, worship, and obedience by practicing giving thanks, one small step at a time.

 What do you have from God?
 What blessings has God given you?
 Where has He shown you kindness, mercy, grace, love, and faithfulness?
 What trials and struggles has He carried you through?
 What has God taught you about who He is or who you are in Christ?